Passion to Treat New Yorkers with the Most Advanced Podiatric Care

 Daria N.: What is new and exciting in podiatry today?

-Dr. Loor: Minimal invasive procedures such as shockwave therapy, a Tangent or 10 X to remove any of the scar tissues that they have made develop over time as well as STEM cell rejuvenation.
+Dr. Loor: Minimal invasive procedures such as shockwave therapy, a Tangent or 10 X to remove any of the scar tissues that they have made develop over time as well as rejuvenation therapy.

 Daria N.: What is shockwave?

 Dr. Loor: Shockwave is sending sound waves through the soft tissue to break up any calcifications or scar tissue.